stemoutreach/PathfinderBot/WorkshopOverview.md

 ### Phase 1: Robot Assembly

 * Teams will collaboratively assemble the MasterPi robot using detailed instructions and comprehensive kits.
-* Key components such as mecanum wheels, robotic arm, camera module, and internal electronics will be carefully installed and configured.
+* Key components such as mecanum wheels, robotic arm, camera module, and internal electronics will be installed and configured.

 ### Phase 2: Robot Capabilities Exploration